DanielYWoo/fast-object-pool/README.md

 </dependency>
 ```

-If you want disruptor object pool, add this optional dependency

-JDK 11+
+You can use disruptor as an optional dependency to boost the performance (JDK 11+)
 ```xml
 <dependency>
     <groupId>com.conversantmedia</groupId>